bragqut/bragqut.github.io/_posts/2016-02-05-using-this-site.md

 This page is hosted on GitHub Pages, which means if you want to contribute to it you'll need a [GitHub](https://github.com) account.
 Once you've got one, you can either clone or download [our repository](https://github.com/bragqut/bragqut.github.io) add write new posts with R Markdown.
 The easiest way to do this is to use [RStudio](http://rstudio.com) (especially if you're writing R snippets) and go to File \ New File \ R Markdown...

-Use the following template as your markdown header and save as an `.Rmd` file with a title of the form `YYYY-MM-DD-title-of-file`.
-To ensure no conflicts in file names,
+Use the following template as your markdown header and save as an `.Rmd` file with a title of the form `YYYY-MM-DD-username-title-of-file.Rmd`; this will ensure that even if two people write the same file on the same day that they do not overwrite each other's posts on committing.
 <!---excerpt-break-->

     ---